 Cave of the Mounds ~ Blue Mounds

-Cave of the Mounds is listed as the number one romantic destination in Wisconsin.
-Perfect for couples.
+Cave of the Mounds is the number one romantic destination in Wisconsin.
+An ideal romantic getaway for couples.

 Cave of the Mounds is a National Natural Landmark.
 This natural limestone cave offers tours daily on paved and lighted walkways.
 Tours pass a stunning array of colorful crystal formations, including stalactites, stalagmites, and columns.
 Enjoy the constant 50-degree year-round temperature.